5.3. Advanced features#

 5.3.3.1.
 Automatic rebuilds#

 • If the buildsystem does not exist (even if kde-builder did not delete it) then kde-builder will automatically re-create it.
-This is useful to allow for performing a full --refresh-build for a specific module without having that performed on other modules.
+This is useful to allow for performing a full --refresh-build for a specific project without having that performed on other modules.

 5.3.3.2.
-Manually rebuilding a module#
+Manually rebuilding a project#

-Rebuild using .refresh-me for module kcalc:
+Rebuild using .refresh-me for project kcalc:

 touch ~/kde/build/kcalc/.refresh-me